Tutorial

 $

-Fabric fetched the blackstork/openai plugin release from the plugin registry and installed it in the ./.fabric/ folder.
+Fabric fetched the blackstork/openai plugin release from the plugin registry and installed it in the local ./.fabric/ folder.

 Configuration